cogle/CSE566_Homework_4/CSE566_Homework4.md

     My hypothesis is that the CUDA enabled GPU will perform much, much faster.
 From having done the Final Project before this the GPU exhibits extreme performance gains over the CPU.
-While threading is and can be a powerful tool, this is a numerical problem the exactly the type of problem the GPU is catered to solving.
+While threading is and can be a powerful tool, this is a numerical problem, exactly the type of problem the GPU is catered to solving.
     </p>
 </div>